nymann/gilded-rose-refactoring-kata/README.md

     * Quality increased by 3 when there are 5 days or less
     * Quality drops to 0 after the concert

+##### Requested new feature
 We have recently signed a supplier of conjured items.
 This requires an update to our system:

 - "Conjured" items degrade in Quality twice as fast as normal items

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.